The rule

 Some privacy claims sound good but aren't honest.
 Neuro Support tries to avoid them.

-- We don't say "Jamie can never access this."
-He can, with your consent or temporary access for maintenance.
+• We don't say "Jamie can never access this."
+He can, when you grant access for a specific page or for maintenance.
 The architecture limits access by default, not absolutely.

-The honest version: Neuro Support is built around bounded, consented access, with strong defaults toward privacy and a clear exit.
+The honest version: Neuro Support is built around client-owned access, with strong defaults toward privacy and a clear exit.
 Not around absolute privacy.
-Anyone who promises absolute privacy in a system that runs on third-party tools is either confused or being misleading.
+Anyone who promises absolute privacy in a system that runs on third-party infrastructure is either confused or being misleading.

 Your access goes through the client, not around them.